Approximately 5 Percent of People in the U.S. Will Be Diagnosed With Colorectal Cancer

 Why Nebraska Medicine for Colorectal Cancer?

-You will receive care and treatment from doctors with vast experience and expertise in treating your specific type of cancer.
-Your doctors are also part of the University of Nebraska Medical Center, meaning they teach the next generation of health care professionals, and are constantly researching new cancer therapies.
+You will receive care and treatment from doctors with vast experience and expertise and expertise in treating your specific type of cancer.
+Your doctors are also part of the University of Nebraska Medical Center, meaning they teach the next generation of health care professionals, and are constantly researching and writing about new cancer therapies and surgical techniques.

 A Team Approach

 At Nebraska Medicine, you will have a full team of specialists who will create a customized and comprehensive cancer treatment plan specific to your case.
 Cancer specialists, gastroenterologists and pathologists as well as nurses, social workers and nutritionists will be meeting weekly to review your case.
-We draw on the experience of all of our team members to deliver the best possible care.
+We draw on the experience of all of our team members to deliver the best possible care, and they regularly meet as a group to discuss your case, so everyone is in alignment, working on one plan to help you get well.

 Leading Edge Treatments